We like the sound of the words “clothing optional“. It has something gentle, something soft…

 If we start feeling comfortable naked among the clothed as well, we can make a first step.
 Currently the “naked” option is chosen by default at the clothing optional beach.
 If we would allow more textiles, more people will get used to nudity and will allow the nudies in more locations.

-The clothing optional park in the center of Paris was a huge step forward, and we hope that many steps will follow.
+The clothing optional park in the centre of Paris was a huge step forward, and we hope that many steps will follow.

 Let’s all get clothing optional!